Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 Efficient Automatic Lubrication and Tension Control System

 Another great feature of the WORX WG309 is the automatic care system.
-This one allows the chainsaw to adjust the tension as well as take care of lubrication automatically and without wasting oil.
+This one allows the chainsaw to adjust the tension and take care of lubrication automatically without wasting oil.

 What We Like